 Discover the lush valleys and rolling mountains of the Welsh Borders on this 5 day trail ride suitable for novice riders onwards.
 Overlooking the Ceiriog Valley, you'll be riding through ancient woodlands, past crumbling castles and into deep valleys.
-You'll visit Britain's highest waterfall, the enchanting Pistyll Rhaeadr Falls explore part of Offras Dyke; an Anglo-Saxon earthwork that travels from Liverpool in the North to the Severn Estuary in the South.
+Visit Britain's highest waterfall, the enchanting Pistyll Rhaeadr Falls explore part of Offras Dyke; an Anglo-Saxon earthwork that travels from Liverpool in the North to the Severn Estuary in the South.

 You'll be staying at your hosts farm (the second highest farm in the country) on the first and last nights and at traditional Welsh inns while out on the trail.
-You'll wake up to incredible views and explore this undiscovered region on fit and responsive horses.
+Wake up to incredible views and explore this undiscovered region on fit and responsive horses.
 Spring is one of the best times of the year to visit Wales and the greenery in this rural region is spectacular.
-After a long days riding, you'll spend the night in a quintessentially Welsh village, where you can sample some culinary specialties.
+After a long days riding, you'll spend the night in a quintessentially Welsh village, where you can sample some local culinary specialties.

 Your hosts have been running their farm on the Welsh Borders for decades and have an extensive knowledge of the intricate history of this region.
 After 3 days out on the trail you'll return to your hosts farm for the final night where you'll say goodbye to your horse and enjoy a last, lively, Welsh dinner up in the mountains before heading home the following day.
 The Ceiriog Valley offers the perfect destination for adventure and relaxation, deep in the heart of Wales.

 Arrive at your hosts farm in the afternoon, this is the second highest farmyard in Wales at 1475ft.
-You'll be warmly welcomed by your hosts and once checked in to your on-site accommodation, you will be paired with a suitable horse and take part in a short riding assessment, this will usually be in the outdoor school for a while and then a ride around our farm ride, to ensure you have the perfect mount for the upcoming trail.
-Dinner will be either a barcecue at the farm (weather permitting) or you'll be taken out to a local pub for some traditional Welsh comfort food.
+You'll be warmly welcomed by your hosts, Steve, Lis and Sue, and once checked in to your on-site accommodation, you will be paired with a suitable horse and take part in a short riding assessment, this will usually be in the outdoor school for a while and then a ride around our farm ride, to ensure you are happy with your mount for the upcoming trail.
+Dinner will be either at the farm) or you'll be taken out to a local pub for some traditional Welsh comfort food.